 Sunlight

-- Full Sun: Aim for at least 6-8 hours of direct sunlight daily.
-Immortelle thrives in bright, sunny conditions.
+- Full Sun: Aim for at least 6 to 8 hours of direct sunlight daily.

-- Drought Tolerance: Once established immortelle is highly drought-tolerant.
-So water deeply but infrequently.
+- Drought Tolerance: Once it’s established immortelle is able to tolerate drought well.
+So water deeply but not all that often.

 - Avoid Overwatering: Too much water can cause root rot.
-Allow the soil to dry out between watering sessions.
+Sonlet the soil dry out between watering.

-- Summer Care: Increase watering frequency during extremely hot and dry periods but always check soil moisture before watering.
+- Summer Care: Water more often when it’s extremely hot and dry but always check the soil and how moist it is before you do.

 Propagation